demery-pivotal/demery-pivotal.github.io/content/blog/tacit-dependencies.md

 ## Testability

-Suppose we want to test a Java object, an instance of some Java class.
+Suppose we want to test an instance of some Java class.
 To do that, we:
 1. Establish any relevant preconditions in the object, in the object's collaborators,